sumcumo/node-modules-check/README.md

   "ignoreRegex": [
     "([a-z])." //regex can be used as well
   ],
-  "ignoreDev": true, // igonre dev dependiencies "ignoreSemver": [ // ignore semantic version
+  "ignoreDev": true, // ignore dev dependencies "ignoreSemver": [ // ignore semantic version
     "prerelease"
   ]